acmenezes/podconfig-operator/docs/design_proposal.md

 1. A CNF operator spins up pods to run CNF application;

-2. The CNF requires high privileged Pod configurations on demand from the Kubeapi-server using the podConfig CRD;
+2. The CNF requires privileged Pod configurations on demand from the Kubeapi-server using the podConfig CRD;

 3. An admission process will take place and both authentication and authorization will be checked before granting any access to the podConfig CRD;